gcaddick/ASHT/README.md

     7. Remove the default VPC within every region of the account.

-Fully completed to 6.
+Completed to 6.
 Point 4 and 5 are untested, but coded in the same way as point 6 and 6 was tested and works as seen below of alarm email. ![ImageFolder/RootUsageWorks](ImageFolder/RootUsageWorks.PNG)